JoeVirtual/KonFoo/README.md

 -   creatable blueprints from a template class
 -   blueprint converter to JSON to visualise templates with *d3.js*.

+Read the docs at http://konfoo.readthedocs.org

 This library is far away from stable but it works so far.
 Feedback is very welcomed!